 Avram Grant's side recover from poor start to turn the game on its head

-Both teams opted to start with similar starting XI’s to those selected for their last Carling Cup outings, with West Ham changing only their two forwards from win against Sunderland, Benni McCarthy and Carlton Cole replacing Victor Obinna and Frederic Piquionne.
+Both teams opted to start with similar starting XI’s to those selected for their last League Cup outings, with West Ham changing only their two forwards from the win against Sunderland, Benni McCarthy and Carlton Cole replacing Victor Obinna and Frederic Piquionne.

 Meanwhile, Stoke made just three changes to the side that faced Fulham last month, with Dean Whitehead, Jermaine Pennant and Jon Walters starting.

 It was Stoke that started the brighter and they took the lead after just five minutes in typical style.
 The Potters won a corner, which Pennant swung in for Kenwyne Jones to power a header past Marek Stech in the West Ham goal for his fifth goal of the season.

 The goal seemed to stir the home side and they were the next to threaten, with Pablo Barrera firing over the bar from just outside the area.

 In an opening 20 minutes that was lacking in any real quality passing, Stoke almost got a second goal.
 Danny Higginbotham curled a cross in from the left, but Tuncay, fresh from his wonder goal against Manchester United at the weekend, failed to hit the target with a headed effort.

 Despite neither side really managing to get any sort of rhythm in their passing, the game began to improve slightly midway through the first half, with West Ham looking to get themselves back in the game.

 They had the chance to level just after the half hour mark with Pablo Barrera’s effort blocked by Glenn Whelan.
 From the resulting corner James Tomkins managed to find some space, but could only direct his header over the bar.